See full CV here

 BA in Psychology (2004).
 Aristoteles University of Thessaloniki, Greece

-Argumentation analysis and assessment; Adult learning; Collaboration; Design processes; Intercultural Communication
+Philosophy of Education; Argumentation analysis and assessment; Adult learning; Collaboration; Design processes; Intercultural Communication

 Learning in Communities of Practice: an argumentative approach to educational praxis.
 FCT postdoctoral grant, SFRH/BPD/109331/2015

-Articles in Peer-reviewed journals
+Selected articles in Peer-reviewed journals

 Rapanta, C. & Macagno, F. (2016).
 Argumentation methods in educational contexts.
 Introduction to the special issue.
 International Journal of Educational Research, 79, 142-150.